Zequez/logseq-vault/pages/Gremlin.md

 - A wild intelligent archetypal creature.
-A source of wild intelligence always at your service.
+If initiated, it's a source of wild intelligence always at your service.
 - Gremlin intends to protect us.
 This often creates separation.
-- > we all have a gremlin that intends to protect us in ways that most of the times create separation between us, members of the family.
 - > Let's say that your Gremlin feels a bit peckish... irritated that he (or sometimes, she...) might be getting hungry... that a food supply is not immediately at hand.
 He uses the standard ploy.
 It always works.
 Prove